-- the election of nine directors for a term of one year or until their successors are elected and qualified; - Adoption, on an advisory basis, of a resolution approving the compensation of the Company's Named Executive Officers, as described in the Proxy Statement under "Executive Compensation"; - the ratification of the appointment of Marcum LLP as the independent registered public accounting firm of the Company for fiscal 2021; and - the adoption of a non-binding stockholder proposal to request that the Board of Directors initiate the appropriate processes to amend the Company's certificate of incorporation and/or by-laws to require a majority vote in uncontested elections of directors of the Company.
+- the election of ten directors to the Board of Directors for a term of one year or until their successors are elected and qualified; - the adoption, on an advisory basis, of a non-binding resolution approving the compensation of the Company's Named Executive Officers, as described in the proxy statement under "Executive Compensation"; - the selection, on an advisory basis, of the frequency of the advisory stockholder vote on the compensation of the Company's Named Executive Officers; and - the ratification of the appointment of Marcum LLP as the independent registered public accounting firm of the Company for fiscal 2024.

-In addition, our management will report on our performance during fiscal 2020 and respond to your questions.
+In addition, our management will report on our performance during fiscal 2023 and respond to your questions.